hindu-comm/weblogs/manasataramgini/2014/05/2014-05-29_the-engineer-the-dead-fish-and-the-bag-of-earth-v.md

 Somakhya: “I realize neither the steroid nor the vaccine are going to be easy to quickly confirm or deploy.
 We need something faster than that but we need to get working on them as the long term solutions.
 But now I have something to say that you will find positively weird.
-Jhilleeka with Sandeep’s help do a metagenome sequencing of bacteria from the bag of mud Lootika intended to give me many years ago but forgot.
+Jhilleeka, with Sandeep’s, help do a metagenome sequencing of bacteria from the bag of mud Lootika intended to give me many years ago but forgot.
 Get the sequences to me as soon as they are ready and I will tell you all how to proceed.”
 They all looked at Somakhya as though he had gone mad.
 But he